EiichiroIto/RetroGameEngine/README.md

 The resources of the sample program are the original ones.

 ## Install repository on Pharo (for developer)
-Currently, it only supports Pharo 8.
+It only supports Pharo 10.

 ```
 Metacello new